 MADE SAFE® Certified Products

-Our certified products are made without the harmful sunscreen chemicals of concern listed in this post.
+MADE SAFE Certified sunscreen products are made without the harmful sunscreen chemicals of concern listed in this post.
 In addition, we screen ingredients for a number of other potential health risks like developmental and reproductive toxins, carcinogens, neurotoxins, and more.
 We also screen products for their harm to the environment and wildlife.

 Tips for Safer Sun